Isaac-Whiz/School-Management-System/README.md

 # School-Management-System
-This is a complete Desktop Java Application designed to manage an institutes majorly universities containing multi tabs and forms allowing the school administrator(s) to authenticate into the system that they are able to perform different tasks.
+This is a complete Desktop Java Application designed to manage an institutes majorly universities containing multi tabs and forms allowing the school administrator(s) to authenticate into the system that they are able to perform different tasks and attached to it is the database that can be manuplated.
 <h3>Motivation</h3>
 The need to easy the management of schools through automating the tasks of grading, storing student scores and many others.
 <h3>Capabilites</h3>